Our Blog

 Published on: 08/02/2024

-Transition is the word we use to describe the journey from child-centred services to adult-centred services.
-Because it is a gradual process, we start talking to young people and their families about this when they’re in Year 9 at school, with the aim of moving to adult services at the age of 18.
+Transition is the term used to describe the shift from child-centred services to adult-centred care.
+Since this is a gradual process, discussions with young people and their families begin when they are in Year 9 at school, with the goal of moving to adult services by the age of 18.

 Building connections

-Currently, 80 of our young people are at various points on this journey.
-Although Chestnut Tree House is not a statutory service and therefore will not lead this process, we’ll work alongside other professionals and offer guidance.
+Currently, around 80 young people are at different stages of this transition.
+As Chestnut Tree House is not a statutory service (we’re a service not required by law or provided by the government), we do not lead this process, but we work closely with other professionals to provide support and guidance.

 Sharing knowledge